Julien-Dosiere/WebStore-API/Readme.md

  # WebStore API

-Webstore API is a backend app developed with Symfony & API-plateform.
+Webstore API is a backend app developed with Symfony & API-Platform.
 Its main role is to serve data to customer and back office frontend apps, implementing REST principles.

 This is deployed and available at https://webstore-api-jd.herokuapp.com/api.